Just hours after getting off the plane from Afghanistan, Dusty and Lou jumped

 underwear.
 In fact if they didn't carry, they felt naked.

-Turning left off the exit ramp towards the ocean Dusty yelled to Jake "Gas!"
+Turning left off the exit ramp towards the ocean Dusty yelled to Lou

-pointing to his tank.
+"Gas!" pointing to his tank.
 "Follow me!"
-Jake yelled back jerking his throttle
+Lou yelled back jerking his throttle

 hard lifting his front wheel off the pavement.
 They darted across traffic